IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Basic-Setup-Guide.md

 1. Repurpose your existing hardware.
 IGEL can convert x86 CPU endpoints you already own.
 2. Purchase new 3rd-party hardware and install IGEL OS on it.
 Some hardware vendors can install IGEL OS at factory for you.
-3. Purchase IGEL hardware.
-We offer endpoints for a variety of use cases.
+3. Purchase IGEL hardware ([UD Pocket(https://www.igel.com/udpocket/)).
+These keychain-sized USB sticks can be plugged into an x86 computer and booted straight to IGEL OS.
 4. Purchase a UD Pocket from IGEL.
 These keychain-sized USB sticks can be plugged into an x86 computer and booted straight to IGEL OS.

 **NOTE:** Regardless of which hardware you choose, you will need to place a demo license on the endpoint once IGEL OS is installed!
 The last step of this guide will tell you how!